chakib37m/fb_posting_bot/README.md

 it can send a meme/text from the subreddits in messener using the command 'memebot'.
 Update :
 it gets quotes from quotes.net and posts them
+It now got a messaging bot that I took from here and automated : https://www.elbot.com

 this might be useful if you want to keep a page working or a keep a group from dying or something, I don't know. or piss off people because why not.